 The State of the States in Developmental Disabilities and Related Projects

 In addition to his Coleman Institute activities, Professor Braddock has secured competitive federal grants for over $7.6 million through his academic appointment in CU's Department of Psychiatry.
 In FY 12-13 alone, he was successful in securing $2.1 million.
 One of these grants, for $1.5 million over five years, is the State of the States in Developmental Disabilities Project.
 It has been continuously funded by the US Government's Administration on Developmental Disabilities for more than 30 years.
-A second grant of $600,000 was received from the National Institute on Disability and Rehabilitation, U.S. Department of Education, and built on the State of the States Project and extended its focus to mental health and physical disability.
-The National Study of Public Spending for Disability in the United States was funded at $600,000 over three years by the National Institute on Disability and Rehabilitation Research.
+A second grant of $600,000 was received from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), U.S. Department of Education, and built on the State of the States Project and extended its focus to mental health and physical disability.
+The National Study of Public Spending for Disability in the United States was funded at $600,000 over three years.
 It expanded the state by state study of spending and services for people with developmental disabilities to psychiatric and physical disabilities.
 Recent publications from the projects are listed below.

 - Richard Hemp, Senior Professional Research Assistant